SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room9week7/Hackathon2.md

 As a user when I submit the form it should show me that it is submitting.

+Add onSubmit={handleSubmit}> to the form
+Create a function called handleSubmit

+Maybe give your fancy new initial state object a property called { loading: false }.

+Then create a new action called "SUBMIT_STARTED".
+When the reducer receives an action.type matching that you change the loading property to true and return a new state.

+Now make your component use that new state property to show/hide different button text.

 As a user I should not be able to submit again while it is submitting.